-Actor Gary Sinise will lend his voice to Return to Iwo Jima, a 75th anniversary documentary which focuses on United States 5th Marine Division marines (Sammy Bernstein and Pat Femino) and a Medal of Honor recipient on Iwo, Flamethrower Woody Williams, who beat the odds and lived through this horrific fight, which began on February 19th, 1945 and ended on March 26th.
+Actor Gary Sinise lends his voice to Return to Iwo Jima, a 75th anniversary documentary which focuses on several United States Marines including Sammy Bernstein, Pat Femino and the last living Medal of Honor recipient from Iwo Jima Flamethrower Woody Williams, who beat the odds and lived through this horrific fight, which began on February 19th, 1945 and ended on March 26th.

 The 75th anniversary Ceremonies in 2020 on Iwo Jima